Serious injury compensation must be a full package to cover all your needs, today and tomorrow.

 We are experts in serious injuries.

-This means we take special care to ensure that your serious injury claim doesn’t just compensate you for your injury but will cover all your present and ongoing needs that arise from the injury.
+This means we take special care to ensure that your serious injury compensation claim doesn’t just compensate you for your injury.
+We know it must also cover all your present and ongoing needs that arise from the injury.

-This page explains the different ways your serious injury claim will be assessed and the types of loss, both present and future, you can claim compensation for.
+Your serious injury claim will be assessed in a variety of ways.
+Here we lay out the types of loss, both present and future, you can claim compensation for.

 A serious injury compensation package can cover 4 main areas: